 The sexual freedom that we enjoy today creates its own problems.
 Yes, the list includes possible pregnancy or sexually transmitted diseases, but there is also that pesky hormone, oxytocin, that causes us to pair bond with a sexual partner from the first round.
 A statement, “But I love him!” might actually mean, “I had sex with him so now I’m feeling monogamous!”

 How Long Should a Courtship Last?

-The other trick we can play on ourselves is to tell ourselves is when we either fool ourselves into believing that we can “correct that” in her or that she really isn’t that hard to please.
+The other trick we play on ourselves is when we either fool ourselves into believing that we can “correct that” in her or that she really isn’t that hard to please.
 It’s just nervousness, right?
 Or just this once.
 Or, wait, just this second time….
-Whether a behavior that you can’t tolerate happens once or continually will become obvious during a full-length courtship, and you can’t short cut it.
+Whether a behavior that you can’t tolerate happens once or continually will become obvious during a full-length courtship, and you can’t shortcut it.
 People, despite our best intentions, cannot be retrained the way that we can retrain a horse to behave.
 People grow and change, absolutely, but trying to force change in someone else is both abusive and pointless.

 Know When to Walk Away…